jasonfritts/AADReportingAPI/README.md

 ## Download logs manually using user credentials

-If you only need to download AAD audit or sign in logs one time, you can use either [MSGraphAuditsDownload.ps1](https://github.com/jasonfritts/AADReportingAPI/blob/master/MSGraphAuditsDownload.ps1) or [MSGraphSignInsDownload.ps1](https://github.com/jasonfritts/AADReportingAPI/blob/master/MSGraphSignInsDownload.ps1).
+If you only need to download AAD audit or sign in logs one time and want to authenticate via user credentials, you can use either [MSGraphAuditsDownload.ps1](https://github.com/jasonfritts/AADReportingAPI/blob/master/MSGraphAuditsDownload.ps1) or [MSGraphSignInsDownload.ps1](https://github.com/jasonfritts/AADReportingAPI/blob/master/MSGraphSignInsDownload.ps1).

 First download one of these scripts, and edit the line #8 to reference your tenantID  example $tenantID = "mytenant.onmicrosoft.com".